AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 Partitions
 ==========

-A partition is a set of computing nodes dedicated to a specific purpose.
+A **slurm partition** is a set of computing nodes dedicated to a specific purpose.
 Examples include partitions assigned to debugging("debug" partition), batch processing("batch" partition), GPUs("gpu" partition), etc.